yireo/magento2-replace-sample-data/README.md

-# Magento 2 removal of all optional sample data modules
+# Magento 2 removal of optional modules
-This repository contains a composer meta-package that removes optional sample data modules.
-To install, use the following:
+This repository contains a composer meta-package that removes optional modules.
+To install this package, use the following:

     composer require yireo/magento2-replace-sample-data

 ## Notes
-See also the package [`yireo/magento2-replace-tools`.](https://github.com/yireo/magento2-replace-tools)
+See the package [`yireo/magento2-replace-tools`.](https://github.com/yireo/magento2-replace-tools) for more information